 Is there a difference in the taste of biodynamic wines?

 Biodynamic wine does taste different.
 The most striking difference is the quality of the acid and not unexpectedly this is also the first thing seen in biodynamic fruit.
 Biodynamic acid is ripe, lively and enlivens the taste.
-Compared to the acid in conventional wine or fruit which is dull, hash and linear.
+Compared to the acid in conventional wine or fruit which is dull, harsh and linear.

 What types of wines does Hochkirch produce and how are they unique to this region?

 Hochkirch produces Pinot Noir, Syrah, Riesling, Chardonnay and Blanc (Semillon/Sauvignon Blanc).
 They are unique because they faithfully reflect our vineyard, our season and we the farmers skipping lightly on our earth.
-Hochkirch Wines

 Visit Hochkirch Wines Cellar Door and sample their delectable wines for yourself.
 Sales and cellar door visits by appointment only.